 Using a pair of Chaco hiking sandals makes sense if you’re not going to carry a backpack.
 Since this type of footwear doesn’t offer ankle support like that of burly backpacking boot, the load you’re going to bring should be as light as possible.
 Also, this footgear type is a lifesaver if you’re in a warm environment.
 The sandal’s open design helps your feet breathe better and prevent them from sweating too much.

-When shouldn’t I wear my Chaco hiking sandals?
+When shouldn’t men and women wear their Chaco hiking sandals?

 This footwear is made for most environments, no matter how comfortable, light, and breathable it is.
 In most cases, a pair of hiking shoes or backpacking boots will more than suffice.
 Shown below are some scenarios wherein your Chaco hiking sandals wouldn’t be suitable.